Information

 The sales process, step by step

-The first step is to engage a real estate agency.
-A real estate agency is important to ensure good marketing of your property, so you reach all potential buyers.
-The real estate agency also takes care of the entire sales process for you, arranging everything from obtaining documents, marketing, viewings and settlements.
+The first step is to engage a broker.
+A real estate agent is important to ensure good marketing of your property, so you reach all potential buyers.
+The broker also takes care of the entire sales process for you, arranging everything from obtaining documents, marketing, viewings and settlements.

-When considering a real estate agent, it’s important to look at the real estate agency’s references and how they market their properties.
+When considering a broker, it’s important to look at the broker’s references and how they market their properties.
 Good marketing is expensive, but effective.
 Many don’t use a professional photographer and only market locally and on certain property portals.
 Don’t leave anything to chance, ask to see a presentation of their latest sales assignment and ask how they market.

 Our customer references